Epiteks/eblih/USAGE.md

 [TODO]link user repo              -- Link the current directory with repo
-    info repo                   -- Get the repository metadata list                        -- List the repositories created [TODO]list text                   -- List the repositories created containing text [TODO]backup repo                 -- Backup the repository repo [TODO]backup user repo            -- Backup the repository repo of user [TODO]backupall                   -- Backup all your repositories
+    info repo                   -- Get the repository metadata list                        -- List the repositories created
+    list text                   -- List the repositories created containing text [TODO]backup repo                 -- Backup the repository repo [TODO]backup user repo            -- Backup the repository repo of user [TODO]backupall                   -- Backup all your repositories
-    getacl repo                 -- Get the acls set for the repository setacl repo user acl        -- Set (or remove) an acl for user on repo [TODO]setacl repo group acl        -- Set (or remove) an acl for users in group on repo ACL format:
+    getacl repo                 -- Get the acls set for the repository setacl repo user acl        -- Set (or remove) an acl for user on repo [TODO]setgacl repo group acl        -- Set (or remove) an acl for users in group on repo ACL format:
                                 r for read
                                 w for write